 Success along the economic track is constituted by the capacity of Iraqi institutions to maintain essential services, rejoin the international economic community, and improve the general welfare of all Iraqis.
-Success along this tract is measured by GDP, per capita GDP, rate of inflation, provision of essential services such as water and electricity, barrels of oil produced and exported, numbers of businesses opened, and employment levels, along with progress of the reform agenda described opened, and employment levels, along with progress of the reform agenda described in (c) below.
+Success along this tract is measured by GDP, per capita GDP, rate of inflation, provision of essential services such as water and electricity, barrels of oil produced and exported, numbers of businesses opened, and employment levels, along with progress of the reform agenda described in (c) below.
 There have been some notable successes in the provision of essential services thanks to U.S. funded projects, including increasing access to fresh water for 5.1 million Iraqis and to sewage facilities for 3 million Iraqis.
 U.S.-funded projects have also supported nationwide vaccinations against measles and rehabilitated approximately 30 percent of Iraq's schools.
 The impact of U.S.-funded projects in the oil and electricity sectors have been reduced by insurgent attacks.
-Despite towards of the projects against the oil and electricity sectors have been reduced by insurgent attacks. terrorist efforts, Iraq's economy grew from \$18.9 billion in 2002 to \$33.1 billion in 2005.
+Despite terrorist efforts, Iraq's economy grew from \$18.9 billion in 2002 to \$33.1 billion in 2005.
 The IMF estimates that the real GDP grew by 2.6 percent in 2005 and expects it to grow by 10.4 percent in 2006, with commensurate growth in per capita GNP, and a recent significant drop in unemployment.
 While the Iraqi economy continues to be overwhelmingly dependant on oil, other sectors are developing, including services and trade.
 Ongoing U.S. assistance projects will help Iraq enact economic reforms needed to sustain long-term growth, including commitments under the IMF Stand-By Arrangement and reforms needed to join the WTO.

 (c) Since 2003, Iraq has implemented a new stable currency, negotiated a historical debt relief agreement with the Paris Club, started the process of acceding to the World Trade Organization, successfully concluded an Emergency Post Conflict Agreement with the IMF, and negotiated a follow-on standby arrangement.
 As part of its agreements with the IMF the government undertook several economic reform initiatives.
 It legally established the independence of the Central Bank, and commissioned an outside audit of the Central Bank.
 It started reform of the national budget accounting process, moving from the current manual system to a modern electronic system that meets international standards.
 It took a major first step to reform Iraq's distorting fuel subsidy program by raising prices for all fuel products last December, many by a factor of 500 percent.
-It is developing a national payments system that will link the Central Bank to commercial banks, improving efficiency in the banking with this time Central Balis to Committed analysis, improving efficiency in the balishing system and strengthening bank supervision capabilities.
+It is developing a national payments system that will link the Central Bank to commercial banks, improving efficiency in the banking system and strengthening bank supervision capabilities.

+win mix the Central bank of commercial banks, improving enclosely in the banking system and strengthening bank supervision capabilities.
 There are several priority items for continued economic reforms.
-The first is increasing budget transparency by adding meters on oil production, improving fiscal discipline in the ministries, and improving ministerial capacity to manage content of the content of t tracting.
+The first is increasing budget transparency by adding meters on oil production, improving fiscal discipline in the ministries, and improving ministerial capacity to manage contracting.
 Second, the independent government auditing institutions, Board of Supreme Audit, Commission for Public Integrity, and the inspectors general need to be strengthened.
 Third, Iraq needs to continue its subsidy reform efforts to bring fuel prices to regional market levels and to eliminate the government monopoly on importing refined fuels.
 At the same time, it must continue development of a social safety net to shield vulnerable populations from the impact of these price increases.
 Finally, to encourage investment (both foreign and domestic) the government needs to carry through on legal reform of its commercial code as outlined in its Foreign Trade Memorandum to the World Trade Organization and it needs to reform and modernize the moribund banking sector.